ccampb17/bt-handover/BT stack documentation.md

 	Then pressing ctrl+end to get to the bottom and see what it is (or isn't) doing.
 4. Where the frontend is
 	https://github.com/global-trade-alert/ricardo-api/tree/development/src/apps/bastiat/templates
-5. How the classifier works
-	I think you know this better than me ;)
-6. How to upload new models
-	You can putty (or whatever) into the instance and put the files directly in the relevant dir: `/usr/share/bastiat/best_model/...`